 Kale and broccoli are at the top of the list of foods rich in phytochemicals.
 Kale is high in carotenoids, which locate and destroy carcinogenic cells.
 Broccoli also shares the same cancer-fighting properties, plus the ability to raise production levels of cancer-fighting enzymes.

-Palm fruit oil is one of the leading Foods for preventing cancer in dogs and heart conditions.
+Palm fruit oil is one of the leading foods for the prevention of cancer and heart conditions.
 They also offer other health benefits, such as improving and helping healthy blood sugar levels, boosts the immune system, and helps better absorb vitamins and minerals.

 When it comes to food for personal protection dogs for sale, there simply is no wiggle room for nutrition.
 Dietary fillers must be prevented at all costs.
 Remember, cancer in protection dogs build up over time due to lack of proper nutrition, predisposition of the breed, and other key factors.
 While you can’t control some of the factors that cause cancer, one area that you have absolute control over is what your dog eats.
 It’s not too late to curb your protection dog’s unhealthy diet and switch to a more sustainable and healthier diet.